 Viparata karani or legs up the wall pose calms the nervous system ;

 - The inversion reduces the heavy work for our nervous system to keep the blood-flow steady into our brain.
 Our system during the pose goes into resting mode, as blood flows without pressure from our feet to our brain.

 Combined with slow and steady breathing giving us a boost of oxygen, which in turn calms you down simply by having your legs upside down.

 You may find yourself floating off into a meditative state and then falling asleep will become much easier.

-The more often you practise this routine, the more you will feel the benefits of a calm, nervous system, resulting in a better nights sleep, clearer thoughts and improved digestion.
+The more often you practise this routine, the more you will feel the benefits of a calm nervous system.
+In turn, this should result in a better nights sleep, clearer thoughts and improved digestion.

 6. No Blue Lights